Talking to Dragons: Plot summary

 The adventurers arrive near the center of the forest, meeting the King of Dragons, Kazul, who explains that Daystar must find and save Mendanbar, the King of the Enchanted Forest, who has been trapped in his castle for about 16 years by the wizards; he has not been able to be rescued because of a shield the wizards made around the castle, and the dragons put up a shield around it as well to keep the wizards from doing more harm.
 When the dragons take down their shield protecting the castle, Daystar uses the sword to break the wizard's shield.
 The wizards show up and freeze Daystar with a spell, but Shiara hides and is spared, and when the wizards attempt to kill the king, they find out that the figure on the bed is a decoy, and several leave to find the king.
 The freezing spell soon wears off, and Daystar fights the wizards.
 Shiara sets Antorell on fire and Daystar sticks the sword into a brazier in the room, shouting a spell his mother taught him, which allows him to see the magical network of the forest and to use it to disable the wizards' ability to use the forest's magic, leaving the wizards with only stored spells and swords and enabling Daystar to throw the key into the fire.
 The king comes out, and when Daystar hands him his sword, he realizes that the king is his father, which makes Daystar the heir to the Enchanted Forest.
 Daystar and the others leave and find Morwen tending to a wounded Telemain.
 They later explained to Daystar what had happened during the first three books.
 The books end with Telemain and Morwen announcing their engagement.

+Differences between versions

+The book was the first written of the four, as a standalone, but tweaked slightly for republication as the fourth and final chapter of the Enchanted Forest Chronicles.
+Small edits like typesetting, word order and slight rephrasings, and style formatting like extra paragraph breaks and avoidance of semicolons permeate the book.
+(The only major omission in the new version is the handful of illustrations from the original.)
+Aside from those:

+Some major differences include large additions to the text for series mythology: